core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # IANA Considerations # {#iana}

-Note to RFC Editor: Please replace all occurrences of "[[this specification]]" with the RFC number of this specification and delete this paragraph.
+Note to RFC Editor: Please replace all occurrences of "\[This Doocument\]" with the RFC number of this specification and delete this paragraph.

 This document has the following actions for IANA.

 ## Counter Signature Parameters Registry {#iana-cons-cs-params}

-This specification establishes the IANA "Counter Signature Parameters Registry" registry.
+This specification establishes the IANA "Counter Signature Parameters" registry.
 The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

 The columns of this table are:

 * Name: A value that can be used to identify an algorithm in documents for easier comprehension.
-The name SHOULD be unique.
-However, the 'Value' field is what is used to identify the algorithm, not the 'Name' field.
+Its value is taken from the 'Name' column of the COSE Algorithms registry.

 * Value: The value to be used to identify this algorithm.
-Algorithm values MUST be unique.
-The value can be a positive integer, a negative integer, or a string.
-Integer values between -256 and 255 and strings of length 1 are designated as "Standards Action".
-Integer values from -65536 to 65535 and strings of length 2 are designated as "Specification Required".
-Integer values greater than 65535 and strings of length greater than 2 are designated as "Expert Review".
-Integer values less than -65536 are marked as private use.
+Its content is taken from the 'Value' column of the COSE Algorithms registry.
+The value MUST be the same one used in the COSE Algorithm registry for the entry with the same 'Name' field.

-* Parameters: This indicates the number and CBOR type of each parameter for the counter signature algorithm indicated by the 'Value' field, or nihil in case of no parameters.
+* Parameters: This indicates the CBOR encoding of the parameters for the counter signature algorithm indicated by the 'Value' field.
+Its value MUST be nihil in case of no parameters.

-* Description: A short description of the algorithm.
+* Description: A short description of the parameters encoded in the 'Parameters' field.

-* Reference: A document where the algorithm is defined (if publicly available).
+* Reference: This contains a pointer to the public specification for the field if one exists.

 Initial entries in the registry are as follows.